MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/device-provisioning/manual-provisioning.md

 <a name="appservices" />

-## Provisioning for Application Services
+## Provisioning for application services

 Apple provides a selection of special Application Services, also called capabilities, that can be activated for a Xamarin.iOS application.
 These Application Services must be configured on both the iOS Provisioning Portal when the **App ID** is created and in the **Entitlements.plist** file that is part of the Xamarin.iOS application's project.
 For information on adding Application Services to your app, refer to the [Introduction to Capabilities](~/ios/deploy-test/provisioning/capabilities/index.md) guide and the [Working with Entitlements](~/ios/deploy-test/provisioning/entitlements.md) guide.